logikfabrik/uJet/docs/source/working_with_properties.rst

 Data Types
 ==========
-.NET data types are mapped to Umbraco data type definitions using data type definition mappings.
+.NET data types are mapped to Umbraco data types using data type definition mappings.

-The data type property definition mapped will determine how Umbraco stores the property value in the database, and what editor to use for editing the property value in the Umbraco back office.
+The Umbraco data type mapped will determine how Umbraco stores the property value in the database, and what property editor to use for editing the property value in the Umbraco back office.

 Supported .NET Data Types
 -------------------------
 uJet supports the following .NET data types out-of-the-box.

 * `Int16` and `Int16?`